artioladoli/security_awareness_training/README.md

 ## Features

-- **Role‑topic Mapping**: Each user role (e.g. Product Manager, Software Engineer, Sales) has a custom set of training topics.
+- **Role‑topic Mapping**: Each user role (e.g. Product Manager, Software Engineer) has a custom set of training topics.
 - **Adaptive Quiz Flow**:
     - Initial quiz covers all topics assigned to the user.
     - Failed topics require watching a tutorial video before a focused retake.
 - **Progress Tracking**:
-    - Records training sessions and per‑topic attempts with scores and pass/fail status.
+    - Records training session and pass/fail status.
     - Marks a session complete only when all topics are passed.
-- **Server‑Driven UI**: Uses Inertia.js for seamless single‑page navigation without a separate API layer.
+- **Server‑Driven UI**: Uses Inertia.js for single‑page navigation.
 - **Secure Input**: Dynamic validation ensures each question is answered and options belong to the correct question.

 ## Technology Stack